nerellapavan/IAC_Samples/README.md

 ## Docker - Various Docker and ECS images and scripts/functions
 ### Docker -
 **Dockerfile** - Use this to create an image that will install Packer.
 By adding a few lines for where the image should pick up the files you can dump your packer.json file into this image and then add a script to kick off the packer run automatically once the image is started.
-A breif example is in the code.
+A brief example is in the code.
 The dockerfile itself can be run with the following command: `docker build -t demo-packer:demo-packer --rm=true .`
+Packer file in this dir is a copy of what is found under the Packer directory.

 ## Scripts - Various scripts and utilities